alonshrestha/alonshrestha.com.np/_posts/2019-07-20-Register-Domain-.com.np-for-Free.markdown

 author: alonshrestha
 ---

 Domain **.com.np** is the property that you can get in Nepal for free.
 Do you believe this?
-Okay, I will make this real for you.
+If you don't, I will make this real for you.

 [.np](https://en.wikipedia.org/wiki/.np){:target="_blank"} is the country top-level domain in Nepal administered by [Mercantile Communications Pvt.
 Ltd.](http://mos.com.np/){:target="_blank"} Registration of .np with secondary level like **.com.np**, **edu.np**, **org.np** can be registered by **Neplease**, **Non-Resident Neplease** and even by the **foreigners** having Neplease residential.

 You can have your personal name domain representing your  brand, organization, service etc. I have used my name as domain ([alonshrestha.com.np](http://alonshrestha.com.np/){:target="_blank"}) for my personal and blog.
+Follow the procedure below if you need one.

 ## Requirements